 Rome is blessed with some seriously amazing skies.

-I don't know why (I am not a meteorologist.)
+I'm not a meteorologist so I don't know why.
 I just know I love taking pictures of it, just about year-round.
 And when it rains, it almost always seems to clear up in the afternoon, and then the sky goes even crazier...

 And bonus!
 Head out after the rain!
 Either the next morning, before the water evaporates, or even same day once it stops raining.
 Look what pix you can get!